Webinar: Implementing Robotic PCI — Why and How to Start a Successful Program

 Presenter: Ehtisham (Shami) Mahmud, M.D.

-Shami Mahmud is chief of cardiovascular medicine, director of the Sulpizio Cardiovascular Center, medicine and director of interventional cardiology.
+Shami Mahmud is chief of cardiovascular medicine, director of the Sulpizio Cardiovascular Center, director of interventional cardiology.
 He is board-certified in cardiovascular medicine and interventional cardiology, and has extensive experience in complex coronary, renal, lower extremity and carotid interventions.
 Under Mahmud’s leadership, the cardiovascular medicine and interventional cardiology programs at UC San Diego are among the largest academic programs in the western United States.
 Mahmud also directs the interventional medicine clinical trials center and his research interests include investigational devices and pharmacotherapies used in cardiovascular interventions.
 He is an international leader in using robotic-assisted coronary angioplasty and stenting for physician training and patient care.

 He completed fellowships in coronary and peripheral vascular interventions at Emory University in Atlanta and cardiovascular medicine at UC San Diego.
 He completed his internal medicine residency at UC San Diego and earned his medical degree at the University of Alberta in Edmonton, Canada.
 Dr. Mahmud is a fellow of the American College of Cardiology, Society of the Royal College of Physicians and Surgeons of Canada, and the Society for Cardiac Angiography and Interventions.